-On the last track, we discussed three key ways that a parent can become a confidence builder for their teen with oppositional defiant disorder.
+In the last section, we discussed three key ways that a parent can become a confidence builder for their teen with oppositional defiant disorder.
 These three steps were valuing the unique teen; building self-respect; and recognizing effort and improvement.

-On this track, we will present the five-step Redefining Parents’ Rules to help parents regain control over their teens with oppositional defiant disorder.
+In this section, we will present the five-step Redefining Parents’ Rules to help parents regain control over their teens with oppositional defiant disorder.
 These five steps include uncovering the facts; hearing the teen’s input; listening to reason; dialoguing; and compromising.

 Case Study: Joan and Carly